carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 We allow `index` types in tensors and memrefs as a code generation strategy has to map `index` to an implementation type and hence needs to be able to materialize corresponding values.
-However, the target might lack support for `vector` values with the target specfic equivalent of the `index` type.
+However, the target might lack support for `vector` values with the target specific equivalent of the `index` type.

 ### Bit width of a non-primitive type and `index` is undefined